Rainer Ernst

 Rainer Ernst (born 31 December 1961) is a German former professional footballer who amassed 56 caps for the East Germany national team.
-He was the last captain of East Germany before the political change.
+He was the last captain of East Germany before German reunification.

 Club career

 Youth career

 Ernst was born in Neustrelitz.
 He began his football career when he was seven years old, at the youth side of BSG Empor Neustrelitz where his father Joachim "Jochen" Ernst became his first trainer.
 His Father Jochen stayed by his side at SG Dynamo Neustrelitz and in the training centre from 1973 to 1975.
 He participated in the V.Kinder- und Jugendspartakiade 1975 Berlin, with the Neubrandenburg student district selection as the captain and his father as the trainer.
 On 27 July Neubrandenburg met Karl-Marx-Stadt at the final, lost 2–1 but it was a sensation, Ernst was selected as the centre midfield of Spartakiade-Eleven 1975.

 Then he joined the youth academy of BFC Dynamo in 1975.

 There he succeeded: the runner-up of East Germany Student championship 1975–76 (he was absent from the final in the Sportforum Gräfenhainichen between FC Karl-Marx-Stadt and BFC Dynamo), the winner of Junior championship 1977–78 and 1978–79 (decided on the penultimate match day), the winner of Youth championship 1980–81 (16 matches, four goals) with Frank Rohde, Christian Backs et al.